Fumelo01/auth/README.md

 ---
 #### Public Access Routes
 > ##### Signup or Register Route http://localhost:3000/signup/
       This is to register an account in the application.
-Required fields are email, password, first name and last name.
+Required fields are email, password, firstName and lastName.
+Optional field is userRole, The default userRole is User.
 ![mine](models/images/signup.jpg)
 > ##### Login Route http://localhost:3000/login/
       This is to login to an account in the application.
 Required fields are email and password.
 Upon login, you will receive a token which grants you access according to your user role.